hackerone/observable-web/presentations/webdevcon/notes.md

         fetch('/search?term='+term)
             .then((resp) => {
                 return resp.json();
-            }).then((json) => {
+            }).then((result) => {
-                // do something...
+                displayResult(result);
             })
     }, 300);
 });
 ```

-so, when we re-wrote using promise, the ajax bit looks a bit cleaner and followable but the rest remains the same. that's still unmaintainable code..
+so, when we re-wrote using promise, the ajax bit looks a bit cleaner and followable but the rest remains the same.
+that's still unmaintainable code and the psychopath is not going to be happy.

+we started out with a simple 3 step pseudo code, and we ended up in this mess.
-so, can we do better than this? can we make it more maintainable and make dev life easier.
+can we do better than this? can we make it more maintainable and make dev life easier.

 ## Observables